Bakersfield, California: Political makeup

 An August 2005 article in the Seattle Post-Intelligencer listed Bakersfield as the eighth-most-conservative city in the United States and the most conservative city in California.
-In the 2008 Presidential election, Republican John McCain received 55.6% of the city's votes to Democrat Barack Obama's 42.9%.
+In the 2008 presidential election, Republican John McCain received 55.6% of the city's votes to Democrat Barack Obama's 42.9%.
 The same year, Bakersfield cast 75.2% of its votes in favor of Proposition 8, which amended the California Constitution to ban same-sex marriage.
-In the 2016 presidential election, Donald Trump received 50.4% of the vote compared to Hillary Clinton's 44.0%.
-Large influxes of people moving to Bakersfield from Southern California and the Bay Area have been changing the political makeup of Bakersfield, while Kern County as a whole still remains strongly Republican.
+In the 2016 presidential election, Donald Trump received 50.4% of the vote to Hillary Clinton's 44.0%.
+In 2020, Trump's vote share remained at 50.4%, while Joe Biden increased the Democratic showing to 47.2%.

 Public safety

 Law enforcement within the city limits is provided by the Bakersfield Police Department.
 Fire protection within the city is provided jointly by the Bakersfield Fire Department and by the Kern County Fire Department, which protects the county as a whole.

 Bakersfield is traditionally acknowledged as the frontier delineating Sureño and Norteño gang territories.